naoshibaikyu/superbuddn/epilogues/mall.md

 % Eris wakes up screaming again, this time on a bench at the mall.

-Nadine: Come on Eris, we haven't gone to any stores yet!
+Nadine Sad: Come on Eris, we haven't gone to any stores yet!

 Eris: Oh, what?
 Uhh, yeah, sure, uhh....

 Scruffy: That's not entirely true, I went to the desert.

-Eris: You what?
+Eris Annoyed: You what?

 Scruffy: Yeah.
 Got my hot dog by the way, ketchup was green for some reason.
 I'm gonna go get mustard, be right back.

-Eris: Uh, yeah, have...fun with that.
+Eris Annoyed: Uh, yeah, have...fun with that.

-Nadine: What's wrong?
+Nadine Sad: What's wrong?

 Eris: A lot of things.
 Come on, let's go to the store.

-Nadine: Which one?
+Nadine Confused: Which one?

 Eris: We went to GameStore already didn't we?